EpiSci/SoCRATES/README.md

 ## Usage

 This repository supports heuristic and DRL schedulers.
 To reproduce the results, one can execute the following commands corresponding scheduler.

+Currently, we support training agents for CPU only.
+It takes approximately 1~2 hours for completion.

 ```bash
 python run_socrates_scheduler.py